Computer & Internet use

 • Unauthorized copying of copyright-protected materials

-• Destruction or damage to equipment, software, data found on computers
+• Destruction or damage of equipment, software, or data found on the computers

 • Violation of computer system security